test-spec-tech/bci-notes/ideas.md

 ### 4.6 Key Distinction from Prior Work

 The Hampson et al. (2018) MIMO prosthesis enhanced existing memories by delivering correct CA1 output codes during natural encoding events.
 The participant experienced the stimulus, attempted to encode it naturally, and stimulation boosted the quality of the natural code.
 The present experiment fundamentally differs: the participant never sees the target word-image pairing.
 The word cue is presented to prime the word representation, but the image association is delivered entirely via stimulation.
 The pre-injection baseline at chance performance — combined with the neural baseline showing no existing representation — is the critical proof that any post-injection memory was artificially created, not enhanced.
+This distinction is further supported by the Phase 0 validation, which quantifies the MIMO model's capacity to deliver content-specific information via stimulation alone.

 ### 4.7 Expected Results

 If successful: (1) forced-choice recognition performance on target pairs will exceed chance (>25%) at the immediate timepoint, (2) neural content decoding during retrieval will show fidelity > 0.85 between the evoked pattern and the injected pattern, (3) SWR replay events containing target pair content will be detected at above-chance frequency during post-injection rest, and (4) sham and random-stimulation controls will remain at chance.
-The magnitude of the behavioral effect is expected to be modest (perhaps 40–60% accuracy versus 25% chance) for this first demonstration, given the technical challenges of electrical stimulation specificity.
+The magnitude of the behavioral effect is expected to be modest (perhaps 40–60% accuracy versus 25% chance) for this first demonstration, given the technical challenges of electrical stimulation specificity and the extrapolation gap quantified in Section 2.9.

 ---